by Michael Kirsch

 Leibniz to Louis Bourguet, Vienna, 22 March 1714.
 Die philophischen schriften von Gottfried Wilheim Leibniz 1875, vol. III C. I. Gerhardt. www.leibniz-translations.com

-Hankins, Jean d'Alembert: Science and the Enlightenment, 1970
+Thomas Hankins, Jean d'Alembert: Science and the Enlightenment, 1970.

-Hamilton, Report on the Subject of Manufactures, 1791
+Alexander Hamilton, Report on the Subject of Manufactures, 1791.

 All other quotations not specifically referenced in the text are easily accessible by online text search.

-I am also indebted to Graham Lowry’s How the Nation Was Won, Bob Ingraham’s cited work, the unpublished reports written by Al Douglas and by Travis Johnson on David Wotton’s Paolo Sarpi, Claudio Celani for retrieving Pietro Cicconi’s unpublished book review of Frajese’s Sarpi the Skeptic, and Douglas’s review of both that and Cicconi’s unpublished research on Antonio Conti, the published work of David Shavin, the unpublished writings of Phil Valenti, and above all, Lyndon LaRouche.
+I am also indebted to the following other sources: Graham Lowry’s How the Nation Was Won, Bob Ingraham’s cited work, the unpublished reports written by Al Douglas and by Travis Johnson on David Wotton’s Paolo Sarpi, Lyndon LaRouche’s emphasis on the legacy of Sarpi in a number of his 2009 writings, Claudio Celani’s retrieval of an unpublished book review of Frajese’s Sarpi the Skeptic by Pietro Cicconi, Douglas’s review of both that and Cicconi’s unpublished research on Antonio Conti, the published work of David Shavin, and the unpublished writings of Phil Valenti.